RecList/reclist/README.rst

 Running *your* model on one of the supported dataset, leveraging the pre-made tests, is as easy as implementing a simple interface, *RecModel*.

-Once you've run successfully the sample script, take the quick guided tour (coming soon) below to learn more about the abstractions and the out-of-the-box capabilities of *RecList*.
+Once you've run successfully the sample script, take the quick guided tour below to learn more about the abstractions and the out-of-the-box capabilities of *RecList*.

 A Guided Tour